platformatic/platformatic/docs/getting-started/quick-start-guide.md

 - Run an API server on `http://127.0.0.1:3042/`
 - Connect to an SQLite database stored in a file named `db.sqlite`
-- Look for database migration files in the `migrations` directory
+- Look for, and apply the database migrations specified in the `migrations` directory

 :::tip